Managing by Network

 Case Study Program:

-• Up to 12 participants will have the option to present a peer-to-peer Case Study in class.
+• Participants will have the option to present a peer-to-peer Case Study in class.
 Case study presenters share their aspirations and lessons learned about their work in partnerships and community collaboration.
+12 case study spots are available each year.

 • Presentations promote peer-learning and networking, and are posted to the Academy's case stud y catalog of more than 200 presentations.